sous-chefs/djbdns/README.md

 - fqdn: name attribute. specifies the fully qualified domain name of the record.
 - ip: ip address for the record.
 - type: specifies the type of entry. valid types are: alias, alias6, childns, host, host6, mx, and ns. default is `host`.
-- cwd: current working directory where the add scripts and data files must be located. default is the node attribute `djbdns[:tinydns_internal_dir]`, usually `/etc/djbdns/tinydns-internal`.
+- cwd: current working directory where the add scripts and data files must be located. default is the node attribute `djbdns['tinydns_internal_dir']`, usually `/etc/djbdns/tinydns-internal`.

 # Example